Our Approach to Making Disciples

 Because Jesus deserves the obedience of faith from all peoples, he gives his church a clear mission: “Go, therefore, and make disciples of all nations…teaching them to obey everything I have commanded you” (Matt.
 28:19–20).
 The scope of this command can feel overwhelming, yet Scripture shows—and history confirms—that the earliest churches lived it out through a simple, relational, reproducible pattern.
 God places every believer within natural relational networks—friends, relatives, associates, and neighbors (FRAN’s)—and these become the first fields where the obedience of faith takes root.
 Disciple-making is the process of helping people trust Jesus (evangelism), obey Jesus (discipleship), and help others do the same (leadership development).
 This is the apostolic pattern we seek to recover—the way the obedience of faith spread from person to person and place to place for the sake of Jesus’s name.

 To live this out today, we follow a simple and concrete approach that reflects the pattern Jesus gave his apostles.
-At the center is deep communion with God through the Word, prayer, and fasting—the practices that shape our desires, align us with God’s will, and give us strength and courage to honor Christ.
+At the center is loving God and loving others—the two commands Jesus identified as greatest and from which all obedience flows.
+These loves are formed and sustained through the Word, prayer, and fasting, the practices God uses to shape our desires, align us with his will, and give us strength and courage to honor Christ and serve others faithfully.
 From this center flow five interconnected movements—a clear and repeatable pathway for making disciples within our networks:

 These movements form one living system—each strengthening and depending on the others.
 If even one practice is neglected, the whole system slows down or stalls.
-But when all five are active and rooted in the Word, prayer, and fasting, ordinary believers experience the same dynamic the early church did: disciples are formed, leaders emerge, and the obedience of faith spreads across households, neighborhoods, and cities for the honor of Jesus’s name.
+But when all five are active and rooted in love for God and love for others, sustained by the Word, prayer, and fasting, ordinary believers experience the same dynamic the early church did: disciples are formed, leaders emerge, and the obedience of faith spreads across households, neighborhoods, and cities for the honor of Jesus’s name.

 For Reflection and Discussion